List of Kentucky supplemental roads and rural secondary highways (300–399): KY 315

 Kentucky Route 315 is a 11.451 mi rural secondary highway in southern Breathitt County.
 The highway begins at KY 28 south of Crockettsville.
 KY 315 heads east along Freemans Fork to its confluence with the Middle Fork Kentucky River, which the route follows through Crockettsville.
 The highway meets the west end of KY 1933 and passes through Sebastians Branch.
 North of Sebastians Branch, KY 315 parallels KY 3237 from the opposite side of the Middle Fork Kentucky River to both routes' termini at KY 30 south of Shoulderblade.

 KY 316

 Kentucky Route 316 is a 7.755 mi rural secondary highway in southeastern Trimble County.
 The highway begins at US 421 southwest of Carmon.
 KY 316 heads northeast through the valley of the Little Kentucky River through Carmon, where the route crosses Carmon Creek.
 The highway crosses Daughterty Creek at its confluence with the river and meets the south end of KY 1335, where KY 316 turns east.
 KY 316 follows Daughterty Creek and leaves the creek valley to pass through the hamlet of Providence before reaching its eastern terminus at KY 55.

 KY 318

 Kentucky Route 318 was a former highway in Barren County.
-It ran from US 31E & KY 90 east via Happy Valley Road to Bus.
-US 31E in Glasgow.
+It was formed by 1973, running from US 31E & KY 90 east via Happy Valley Road to Bus.
+US 31E in Glasgow. replacing a section of KY 90 which was rerouted.
 The road was given to the city of Glasgow on February 3, 1992.

+The original KY 318 ran from US 27 in Falmouth southwest to KY 1032 (now Crooked Creek Road) east of Cordova.
+This became part of an extended KY 330 when KY 1032 was rerouted further south.